Alcohol and Substance Abuse Evaluation

 Workup

 No specific laboratory studies are indicated for the patient seeking detoxification or who presents in an intoxicated state, unless history or examination suggests the need.
 In the patient with acute intoxication, a screen for substances of abuse and a blood or breath alcohol level may be considered, but these generally do not alter management.
-Consider electrolytes, glucose, BUN, and creatinine because of the dehydration and poor nutrition observed in this population.
-A CBC may be sent if GI bleeding, anemia, bone marrow suppression, or infections are concerns.
-Complications of cocaine intoxication may require a cardiac or CNS evaluation that may include an ECG and brain CT scan.
+Consider electrolytes, glucose, blood urea nitrogen (BUN), and creatinine, because of the dehydration and poor nutrition observed in this population.
+A complete blood count (CBC) may be sent if gastrointestinal (GI) bleeding, anemia, bone marrow suppression, or infections are concerns.
+Complications of cocaine intoxication may require a cardiac or CNS evaluation that may include an electrocardiogram (ECG) and brain computed tomography (CT) scan.

 Dependence on laboratory abnormalities (eg, elevated mean corpuscular volume of red blood cells, abnormal liver enzymes) to confirm the diagnosis of alcoholism causes the physician to miss the majority of patients with the disease; therefore, the physician should query patients with such abnormalities to determine if substance abuse is an issue.